 Most recently in 2011, a review on the safety and side effects of cannabidiol, found that CBD might interfere with the hepatic drug metabolism, alteration of in vitro cell viability, decreased fertilization capacity or the reduced activity of p-glycoprotein.
 Has a pharmacist or doctor ever told you not to drink or eat grapefruit while taking a prescription medication?
 Grapefruit and CBD have a similar effect on P450, an enzyme found in the liver, which metabolizes different kinds of drugs in the human body.
 If taken in large doses, CBD can inhibit the metabolizing properties of P450, temporarily neutralizing the effects of other medicinal products in the body’s system.
-This side effect is also responsible for why cannabidiol counteracts the effects of THC.

 Cannabidiol and other cannabinoids are known to be non-toxic, with no known fatal overdose levels ever reported.
 The previously mentioned study from 2011 indicated that chronic use and high doses up to 1,500 mg/day of CBD are reportedly well tolerated in humans.
 The Department of Health and Human Services states, ‘no signs of toxicity or serious side effects have been observed following chronic administration of cannabidiol to healthy volunteers (Cunha et al., Pharmacology 21:127-185, 1980), even in large acute doses of 700 mg/day (Consroe et al., Pharmacol, Biochem, Behav.
 40:701-708, 1991).’

 As you can see, there is evidence that supports CBD being a safe substance with minor side effects.
-We want to hear from you.
-Have you ever experienced side effects from using CBD?
-Please leave comments below.

 Like this article?
-Please help us spread this information by sharing this article on all of your social media pages.
+Please help us spread this information by sharing this article on social media.
 Thank you for being a part of the #CBDMOVEMENT.